Maraton Approves 2025-26 Budget: No Change in Property Taxes

 Marathon Airport Runway Update

 If you’ve been waiting to book your next flight or are just eager for smoother skies, there’s good news: the much-anticipated runway improvements at the Florida Keys Marathon International Airport are almost complete.
-Crews have been working diligently to wrap up the final stages, and the project is on track for completion very soon.
+Crews have been working diligently to complete the final stages, and the project is on track for completionsoon.

 Travelers can expect the newly renovated runway to open before long, making both arrivals and departures more efficient and comfortable.
 So, whether you’re heading in for a sunny stay or waving goodbye to the islands, the upgraded runway promises smoother landings on your next trip to Marathon.

-Travelers will also notice a brand-new hangar, providing expanded and modernized space for aircraft storage and maintenance.
+Travelers will also notice a new hangar, providing expanded, modernized space for aircraft storage and maintenance.
 These improvements are part of an ongoing effort by local and state officials to ensure that getting to (and from) Marathon is as convenient as the laid-back lifestyle itself.

 Curious about the status of new developments in Marathon?
 The landscape for building rights is changing fast—and not always for the better.
-Right now, Marathon is facing a shortage of available building allocations, and potential projects are bumping into some serious roadblocks.
+Right now, Marathon is facing a shortage of available building allocations, and potential projects are encountering significant roadblocks.

 Currently, legal disputes have put a freeze on fresh building rights throughout the Florida Keys, halting many new permits.
-City officials and local developers are keeping a close eye on state and federal court decisions that will determine if, when, and how new construction can proceed.
-Until these legal challenges are settled, anyone hoping to build in Marathon should expect delays and ongoing uncertainty.
+City officials and local developers are closely monitoring state and federal court decisions that will determine whether, when, and how new construction can proceed.
+Until these legal challenges are settled, anyone hoping to build in Marathonshould expect delays and ongoing uncertainty.

-This situation affects both residential and commercial builders, making it ever more important to plan ahead and stay informed on the latest local and state updates.
+This situation affects both residential and commercial builders, making it increasingly important to plan ahead and stay informed about the latest local and state updates.
 Whether you’re a homeowner, investor, or visitor with an eye for Marathon’s evolving skyline, now’s the time to watch this space for the latest developments.

 Marathon Council Debates Affordable Housing Approaches